 Token Creek Fourth of July Celebration

 press release: It's time once again for your favorite Fourth of July community celebration -- featuring the WORLD'S BIGGEST LITTLE PARADE!
-Join us in Token Creek for another great year celebrating our nation's independence.
+Join us in Token Creek for another great year celebrating our nation's independence -- as we raise money for local charities through the Token Creek Lions!

 Here's the line-up so far.....